mmomtchev/Forez/README.md

 [29] Histoire de saint Louis / Jean de Joinville, 1868 translation of the XIIIth century manuscript

 [32] Alberici monachi Trium Fontium Chronicon / Alberic de Troins-Fontaines, 1698 edition of the XIIIth century manuscript

+[33] Crusade and Christendom: Annotated Documents in Translation from Innocent III to the Fall of Acre, 1187-1291 / Jessalyn Bird, Edward Peters and James Powell, 2013

 # Modern Sources